 Inclusion.
 Diversity.
 Evaluation.
 Achievement.
 Leadership.

-The Vice President for Equity and Inclusion, in collaboration with the University-Wide Diversity Committee (UWDC), has established an overarching framework through which the UO community can pursue diversity and inclusion.
-This “IDEAL Framework” contains five key pillars: Inclusion, Diversity, Evaluation, Achievement, and Leadership.
+The Vice President for Equity and Inclusion in collaboration with the University-Wide Diversity Committee (UWDC) established an overarching framework, adopted in 2016, through which the UO community can pursue diversity and inclusion.
+This 'IDEAL Framework” contains five key pillars: Inclusion, Diversity, Evaluation, Achievement, and Leadership.

 The IDEAL framework is meant to guide decisions, debates, and actions across the entire university and through the leadership of the Division of Equity, Inclusion and Diversity, the UO intends to have a coordinated approach to executing strategies of the IDEAL Framework.